 Parts made of EOS Tungsten W1 will be used in thin-walled X-ray guidance structures.
 These anti-scatter grids can be found in imaging devices used in medical (both human and veterinary) and other industries.

 Precious metals such as gold, silver, platinum, and palladium can also be 3D printed efficiently in metal additive manufacturing systems.

 These metals are used in a variety of applications, including jewellery and watches, as well as dental, electronics, and other industries.

 We saw some of the most popular and widely used metal 3D printing materials and their variants.
 These materials are used depending on the technology it is compatible with and the end application of the product.
 It is important to note that conventional materials and 3D printing materials are not entirely interchangeable.
 Since the process differs, the materials may show varied level of mechanical, thermal, electrical and other properties.

-If you are looking at a comprehensive guide to getting started with understanding metal 3D printing, then you should check out our previous posts on Getting Started with Metal 3D Printing and a List of Metal AM technologies and also follow for more posts touching upon all the elements of metal 3D printing.
+If you are looking at a comprehensive guide to getting started with understanding metal 3D printing, then you should check out our previous posts on Getting Started with Metal 3D Printing.

 If want to be notified about the next post, then kindly subscribe to our weekly newsletter and get the post in your mailbox.